larsenv/str2hax/README.md

 When you index past the end of an array, you will get whatever is in memory directly after it.
 Luckily for us, `freelist` is stored in the `bss` section since it's a global variable and therefore the next global variable is probably what the compiler decided to put after `freelist`.
 This turns out to be correct and the next global variable in **`dtoa`** is the `p5s` array which is used by `pow5mult`.
 So what is in `p5s`?
 It's more pointers to `Bigint` actually.
-But very critically, it's pointers to `Bigint`s of a much smaller size (2 in this case).
+But very critically, it's pointers to `Bigint` of a much smaller size (2 in this case).
 So, when asked for a `Bigint` of size `Kmax + 1`, instead you get back a `Bigint` of size 2.
 Oops!

 Unfortunately **`dtoa`** is quite complicated, so I've only traced a small step of events that lead to the buffer overflow.
-When attempting to diff two large `Bigint`s, **`diff`** tries to allocate a return `Bigint` that will be passed back.
-This return bigint attempts to allocate a `k` of size 17 which is one above the maximum and thus accidentally grabs from `p5s` which at the time has a `Bigint` of size 2 sitting in it.
+When attempting to diff two large `Bigint`, **`diff`** tries to allocate a return `Bigint` that will be passed back.
+This return `Bigint` attempts to allocate a `k` of size 17 which is one above the maximum and thus accidentally grabs from `p5s` which at the time has a `Bigint` of size 2 sitting in it.
 **`diff`** then effectively copies ~50K of the decimal passed to it into the smaller `Bigint`.
 (Actually it is a **`diff`** of our original decimal and a small decimal.
 I can't seem to figure out it's meaning.)
 (Also it copies much more than 50K but that's all that's usable before it starts hitting the smaller decimal and things stop being predictable.)
 So that means that ~50K of our decimal ends up smashing through the much smaller `Bigint` (only allocated to something like `0x20` bytes), and we can control all 50K.

 So now we need to figure out what to overwrite with our 50K of data.
 Unfortunately it's too big of an overwrite to ever return back to JavaScript (you might be able to, but I choose not to), so instead I decided to overwrite another `Bigint` and use its `k` value to get an arbitrary write of.
 When **`dtoa`** wants to "free" a `Bigint`, it calls a function `Bfree` which actually never frees it but instead adds it to the linked list we saw above.
-This is how `Bigint`s are recycled.
+This is how `Bigint` are recycled.
 To do this it attempts to write a pointer to the `Bigint` to `freelist[v->k]`, which means that it will take `k` from the bigint, multiply it by 4, then add it to the memory location of freelist and write a pointer to the `Bigint` there.
 Unfortunately it also writes the current value at that address as the next pointer in the `Bigint`, which happens to be the first value.
 To make matters worse, the next field after `next` happens to be the `k` value, which means our `k` value will be tied to the next value written.